skglt/Competitive-Programming--Solution/README.md

-This ia an public repository for **Accepted solution** of coding problems  on different coding plateforms like codeforces , hackerearth, codechef , hackerrank .......
+This ia a public repository for **Accepted solution** of coding problems  on different coding platforms like codeforces , hackerearth, codechef , hackerrank .......